jordangm94/geo-game/README.md

 Points are awarded based on how far or close a user's guess is to the actual location and users can be placed on the leaderboard based on in game performance.

-GlobeHunch is a full stack web application built with `ReactJS` on the front end and an `Express` server for the back end.
-The GlobeHunch application calls upon the `bing maps API` and `leaflet API`.
+GlobeHunch is a full stack web application built with `ReactJS` on the front end, an `Express` server for the back end, and uses a `postgreSQL` database.
+The GlobeHunch application uses the `bing maps API` and `leaflet API` as well.

 ## Creating The DB

 Use the `psql -U development` command to login to the PostgreSQL server with the username `development` and the password `development`.
-This command must be run in a vagrant terminal.

 Create a database with the command `CREATE DATABASE game_development;`.
-Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
+Make a copy of the `.env.example` file from the project root directory.
+Name it `.env.development` and fill in the necessary PostgreSQL configuration.
 The `node-postgres` library uses these environment variables by default.

 ```
 PGHOST=localhost